FIWARE/tutorials.NGSI-v2/docs/iot-agent-json.md

 reading `c` with the context attribute `count` (which is defined as an `Integer`) A `refStore` is defined as a `static_attribute`, placing the device within **Store** `urn:ngsi-ld:Store:001`.

 > Static attributes are useful as additional data on an entity to enable querying using the `q` parameter.
+For example
-For example the Smart Data Models [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) model defines attributes such as `category` or `controlledProperty` which enable queries to be made like:
+> the Smart Data Models [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md)
+> model defines attributes such as `category` or `controlledProperty` which enable queries to be made like:
 >
 > -   _Which **Actuators** currently have a low `batteryLevel`?_
 > -   _Which **Devices** measuring `fillingLevel` were installed before January 2020?_
 >
->  Obviously static data can be extended as necessary and can also include additional data such as a unique `name` or `serialNumber` for each device should the entity ID be too inflexible for queries.
+> Obviously static data can be extended as necessary and can also include additional data such as a unique `name` or
+> `serialNumber` for each device should the entity ID be too inflexible for queries.
 >
-> Additional devices with a fixed `location` static attribute can also be queried using the Geofencing parameters.
+> Additionally devices with a fixed `location` static attribute can also be queried using the Geofencing parameters.

 You can simulate a dummy IoT device measurement coming from the **Motion Sensor** device `motion001`, by making the following request